emmacardoso/SBLandCover/README.md

 The data used in this analysis is derived from landsat 5 and polygons of sourthern SB county that contain training data.
 The data folder was included in gitignore, but the raw data was uploaded to this repository in the "data" folder.

 ## Credit
-The project is based on materials developed by Chris Kibler, and was restructed by Ruth Oliver at UC Santa Barbara.
+The project is based on materials developed by Chris Kibler, and was restructured by Ruth Oliver at UC Santa Barbara.